reshamas/fastai_deeplearn_part1/tools/paperspace.md

 cd ~/.ssh
 ```

-- if you don't have a `config` file, create one
+- if you don't have a `config` file, create one.
+This example creates file using nano editor.
 ```bash
 nano config
 ```